CorporateClash/public/tos.md

 ##### We process your data.

-By signing up for our services, you content to our data collection policies as described in our [privacy policy](https://corporateclash.net/help/privacy).
+By signing up for our services, you consent to our data collection policies as described in our [privacy policy](https://corporateclash.net/help/privacy).

 ##### Account selling